Exam Procedures

 Notice of Special Flood Hazards and Availability of Federal Disaster Relief Assistance

-Are borrowers whose collateral is located in an SFHA provided written notice of special flood hazards within a reasonable time prior to loan closing?
+Are borrowers whose collateral is located in an SFHA provided written notice of special flood hazards within a reasonable time before loan closing?

 The NCUA and other federal banking regulators generally regard ten calendar days as "reasonable."